stonepros/stone/doc/rados/operations/upmap.rst

    The ``--upmap-active`` option simulates the behavior of the active balancer in upmap mode.
 It keeps cycling until the OSDs are balanced and reports how many rounds and how long each round is taking.
-The elapsed time for rounds indicates the CPU load ceph-mgr will be consuming when it tries to compute the next optimization plan.
+The elapsed time for rounds indicates the CPU load stone-mgr will be consuming when it tries to compute the next optimization plan.

 #.
 Apply the changes::